-We immediately informed our WH contact who was very sympathetic stating that a request would be made for a letter of condolence from the President.
+We immediately informed our White House contact who was very sympathetic stating that a request would be made for a letter of condolence from the President.

 A few days later, our contact informed us that this letter would not be sent because Tyler died “stateside”.
 We were informed that it is the policy of the Department of Defense that only active service members who die by suicide while deployed can be sent a letter of condolence from the President.